-- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of stock options granted to our named executive officers during fiscal year ended December 31, 2017 under our 2006 Plan and during fiscal year ended December 31, 2018 under our 2018 Plan, computed in accordance with ASC 718.
-The valuation assumptions used in calculating the fair value of the stock options are included in Note 8 to our financial statements included in our Annual Report for fiscal year 2018.
-These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (2) Amounts reported represent bonuses earned for 2017 and paid in 2018 and earned in 2018 and paid in 2019 at the discretion of our Board.
+(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of stock options granted to our named executive officers during fiscal years ended December 31, 2019 and December 31, 2020 under our 2018 Equity Incentive Plan, as amended (the "2018 Plan") and our 2020 Inducement Plan (the "Inducement Plan"), as determined in accordance with the provisions of FASB ASC Topic 718.
+The valuation assumptions used in calculating their fair value of the stock options are included in the notes to our audited consolidated financial statements included in the Annual Report.
+These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.